 For anyone who has even a passing interest in Greek and Roman mythology, The Song of Achilles is a treat.
 Many, many famous and familiar names fill its pages.
 To name just a few: Odysseus, Heracles(Hercules), Apollo, Athena, Agamemnon, Helen, et cetera.
 And there are many more included whose names you probably should know, but don’t.
 For me, these were people like Peleus (Achilles’ mortal father), Thetis (Achilles’ mother, a sea nymph), Pyrrhus (Achilles’ son), Briseis (longtime female companion to Patroclus and Achilles), Hector (hero of Troy) and Diomedes (one of key leaders of the siege of Troy).

-Essentially from this point on Achilles and Patroclus grow up together, becoming inseparable companions, beginning as platonic friends.
+Essentially from this point on Achilles and Patroclus grow up together, becoming inseparable companions, beginning as platonic friends and eventually becoming soul mates.
 As told from the viewpoint of Patroclus, the deepening of their relationship is detailed, heartwarming and incredibly romantic.
 Miller makes the interesting decision to downplay the presence of homophobia in Greek society as having any impact on how Achilles and Patroclus view themselves or their relationship, while all the whole making it very clear that EVERYONE knew that the two were lovers.
 (At one point the witty Odysseus says, "One tent's enough, I hope?
 I've heard you prefer to share.
 Rooms and bedrolls, both, they say.")
-This is somewhat explained by the cultural practice at the time that boys often took other boys as lovers “in their youth” but that there was an expectation that on reaching the age of maturity (at 16!) men would find a woman to settle down with to make a family with.
+This is somewhat explained by the cultural practice at the time that boys often took other boys as lovers “in their youth” but that there was an expectation that on reaching the age of maturity (at 16!) men would find a woman to settle down and make a family with.

 Soon after Achilles turns sixteen, the Trojan war begins and it is fascinating to see how many of the major players viewed the conflict at its onset.
 For example, no one expected that it would take over ten years to "rescue Helen."
 Since Achilles was known to be the most skilled warrior since Heracles, the Greeks were extremely confident of their eventual victory, but they were unaware the role that the Gods (especially Apollo) would play in the conflict.
 (Or they thought that the gods on their side were more powerful than the gods on the other side.)
 Tragically, they were wrong about multiple aspects of the war.